Coexistence of Competing Microbial Strains under Twofold Environmental Variability and Demographic Fluctuations: Twofold Environmental Variability: Coexistence and fixation under time-varying fitness and switching carrying capacity

 The regions of Fig.~\ref{fig:rgb_nu_K} where $|\delta_T|\to 1$ are characterised by dominance of one of the strains, and essentially reduces to the model studied in \cite{wienand_evolution_2017,wienand_eco-evolutionary_2018,taitelbaum_population_2020}, and we can therefore focus on characterising the coexistence phase.

-When $K_0$ is large, under sufficient environmental variability ($s=0.5$, $\gamma=2/3$ in Fig.~\ref{fig:rgb_nu_K}), the joint effect of $T$-EV and $K$-EV on the phase of long-lived coexistence in the RGB diagrams of Fig.~\ref{fig:rgb_nu_K} can be summarised as follows: (i) when $\nu_K\to 0$, a (bright green) region where $\eta\approx 1$ and coexistence is almost certain is surrounded by a (faint green) ``outer shell'' where coexistence is possible but not certain ($0<\eta<1$), see Fig.~\ref{fig:rgb_nu_K}(a,d); (ii) at low, but non-vanishingly small, values of $\nu_K$, the outer-shell where $0<\eta<1$ fades, and there is essentially only a (bright green) region of coexistence where $\eta\approx 1$, see Fig.~\ref{fig:rgb_nu_K}(b,e); (iii) when $\nu_K\gg 1$, the coexistence region corresponds essentially to $\eta\approx 1$ (bright green) and is broader than under low $\nu_K$, Fig.~\ref{fig:rgb_nu_K}(c,f).
-In all scenarios (i)-(iii), $\eta$ increases with $\nu_T\gtrsim 1$ (for not too large $\delta_T$) and hence all the green coexistence phases in Fig.~\ref{fig:rgb_nu_K}) become brighter as $\nu_T$ is raised and $\eta \to 1$.
+When $K_0$ is large, under sufficient environmental variability ($s=0.5$, $\gamma=2/3$ in Fig.~\ref{fig:rgb_nu_K}), the joint effect of $T$-EV and $K$-EV on the phase of long-lived coexistence in the RGB {(greyscale)} diagrams of Fig.~\ref{fig:rgb_nu_K} can be summarised as follows: (i) when $\nu_K\to 0$, a (bright green) region where $\eta\approx 1$ and coexistence is almost certain is surrounded by a faint green {(faint light grey)}``outer shell'' where coexistence is possible but not certain ($0<\eta<1$), see Fig.~\ref{fig:rgb_nu_K}(a,d); (ii) at low, but non-vanishingly small, values of $\nu_K$, the outer-shell where $0<\eta<1$ fades, and there is essentially only a bright green {(bright light grey)} region of coexistence where $\eta\approx 1$, see Fig.~\ref{fig:rgb_nu_K}(b,e); (iii) when $\nu_K\gg 1$, the coexistence region corresponds essentially to $\eta\approx 1$ (bright green {/ bright light grey}) and is broader than under low $\nu_K$, Fig.~\ref{fig:rgb_nu_K}(c,f).
+In all scenarios (i)-(iii), $\eta$ increases with $\nu_T\gtrsim 1$ (for not too large $\delta_T$) and hence all the green {(bright and faint light grey)} coexistence phases in Fig.~\ref{fig:rgb_nu_K}) become brighter as $\nu_T$ is raised and $\eta \to 1$.